Medium: Gouache on paper.

 ~Isabel Tunstad Glendinning

 Formal training in art ensued after my acceptance to the Foundation Course in Art & Design at the School of Art, a part of the Cambridge College of Arts and Technology, in Cambridge England.
 Collectively, I continued with further related studies after completing the Art Course.
 Thereon continuing in pursuit of life's adventures, I ended up in Iowa, USA for a few years.
 Upon returning to England awhile, I added a Certificate in Stud and Stable Husbandry from Worcestershire College of Agriculture in Herefordshire ... focus on Thoroughbred Horse Farm Procedures.
-Horses continued to feature in my life by continuing doing artwork commissions, and training various horses for individuals who needed assistance with namely challenging horses with various dispositions.
+Horses continued to feature in my life by continuing to do artwork commissions, and training various horses for individuals who needed assistance with namely challenging horses with various dispositions.

 Years transpired into my joining the Iowa Army National Guard as a Graphics Specialist, and as a Photojournalist in the Public Affairs Detachment.
 Subsequently, transferring over to the Air National Guard inherently fulfilled a propensity for adventurous pursuits as a Visual Information Specialist.